-2.2.1 What methodology was used to analyze impacts to earth resources from each of the alternatives?
+2.2.1 What methodology was used to analyze impacts to earth resources from the Preferred Alternative?

 The potential impacts related to earth resources (i.e., soils and geology including geotechnical and seismic hazards) were based on existing conditions and identified hazards that have been mapped throughout the county by the NRCS and the Washington Division of Geology and Earth Resources.